EdwardBerman/shopt/paper.md

 ```

 # Statement of need
-While there are many existing empirical PSF fitters, they were created as apart of the efforts of The Dark Energy Survey \textbf{[cite]}.
+While there are many existing empirical PSF fitters, they were created as apart of the efforts of other collaborations with their own cameras and science goals.
+Mainly, The Dark Energy Survey and DESCam [@Jarvis_2020;@2015AJ].
 The recent data from the James Webb Space Telescope poses new challenges.

 (1) The James Webb PSFs are not well approximated by analytic profiles.
 This calls for well thought out parametric free models that can capture the full dynamic range of the Point Spread Function without fixating on the noise in the background.